-Shareholders of the Fund may exchange their Fund shares on any business day for shares of the same share class of any series of NexPoint Funds II and NexPoint Funds I, and any other Participating Fund and such exchanges will be effected at the relative daily NAVs per share, plus any applicable redemption/exchange fee with respect to the exchanged shares (see "Redemption of Shares").
+Shareholders of the Fund may exchange their Fund shares on any business day for shares of the same share class of any series of Highland Funds II and Highland Funds I (except for the Highland/iBoxx Senior Loan ETF), and any other Participating Fund and such exchanges will be effected at the relative daily NAVs per share, plus any applicable redemption/exchange fee with respect to the exchanged shares (see "Redemption of Shares").
 If you do not currently have an account in the fund into which you wish to exchange your shares, you will need to exchange enough Fund shares to satisfy such fund's current minimum investment account requirement.
 Call 1-877-665-1287 for the applicable prospectus, including applicable minimums, and read it carefully before investing.